python/mypy/README.md

     $ git submodule init
     $ git submodule update

-Either way you should now have a subdirectory `typeshed` containing a clone of the typeshed repo (`https://github.com/python/typeshed`).
+Either way you should now have a subdirectory `typeshed` inside your mypy repo, your folders tree should be like `mypy/mypy/typeshed`, containing a clone of the typeshed repo (`https://github.com/python/typeshed`).

 From the mypy directory, use pip to install mypy: